smartworkz-nl/smartworkz-site/content/english/blog/mlops-wit-data-mesh-architecture.md

 [![img](https://d2908q01vomqb2.cloudfront.net/f1f836cb4ea6efb2a0b1b99f41ad8b103eff4b59/2022/07/21/ML-8551-image010.png)](https://d2908q01vomqb2.cloudfront.net/f1f836cb4ea6efb2a0b1b99f41ad8b103eff4b59/2022/07/21/ML-8551-image010.png)

-The general steps to register a data product are as follows:
+The general steps to register a data product are summarized as follows:

 1. Create a target database for the data product in the central governance account.
 As an example, the CloudFormation template from the central account already creates the target database `credit-card`.
 2. Share the created target database with the origin in the producer account.